Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 When registering a community, with a given 'guid' and 'address', the following will happen:
 - Check the community has not been registered, or raise an error.
-- Verify the signature, , or raise an error.
+- Verify the signature of message [owner, ts], or raise an error.
 - Add an entry in KVS with all received community data and props.
 - Register a group `community.${uid}.plans` with 'owner' or no owner.
 - Register a group `community.${uid}.members` with 'owner' or no owner.